Governance Process

 • Encourage interested parties on Discord to gather their thoughts in a forum post

-• The Balancer Maxis currently perform initial validation on any submitted snapshots and get in touch with the proposer if there are issues, inviting them to take down their vote and repost it properly to avoid an end result that can not be executed due to lack of compliance.
+• The Operator currently performs initial validation on any submitted snapshots and gets in touch with the proposer if there are issues, inviting them to take down their vote and repost it properly to avoid an end result that cannot be executed due to lack of compliance.

 Step 3: Develop and validate transaction Pull Request

-NOTE: The Balancer Maxis are also available to build and validate your PR.
-If you don't want to get involved in the technical details of defining your execution, contact the Balancer Maxis and they will be happy to help.
-They can be found in the Balancer Discordopen in new window and are listed in the HEREopen in new window
+NOTE: The Operator team is available to build and validate your PR.
+If you don't want to get involved in the technical details of defining your execution, contact the team on Discord and they will be happy to help.
+Signers are listed in the Multisig documentation.

 Examples of how to submit payload PRs for common governance quests can be found HEREopen in new window

-If a Snapshot is approved by governance but rejected for technical reasons, the Maxis will help to fix the payload and facilitate a revote to approve.
+If a Snapshot is approved but rejected for technical reasons, the team will help fix the payload and facilitate a re-vote.

-If the vote fails in an approve/reject vote it will not be executed on.
-Proposes are encouraged to wait at least 30 days and/or until something significant has changed before posting another vote, and delegates with sufficient veBAL to post votes are asked to be considerate about creating governance noise and SPAM by reposting failed votes in rapid succession.
+If a vote fails in an approve/reject vote it will not be executed.
+Proposers are encouraged to wait at least 30 days and/or until something significant has changed before posting another vote.
+Delegates with sufficient voting power are asked to be considerate about creating governance noise by reposting failed votes in rapid succession.

-If the vote succeeds or a result has been chosen, follow through to make sure that it is properly executed.
+If the vote succeeds, follow through to make sure that it is properly executed.
 Depending on what the vote is about, it may require an action by the multisig.
-The Balancer Maxis are currently responsible for organizing the onchain execution of governance and are working toward making their process as transparent as possible in the public Balancer Multisig Ops Github Repoopen in new window
+Balancer Onchain Ltd is responsible for organizing the on-chain execution of governance and work toward making their process as transparent as possible in the public Balancer Multisig Ops GitHub repositoryopen in new window.

-Assuming all reviews are finished and dependencies are met, the Maxis will make every effort to execute on finished in the same week that governance concludes.
-Note that it some cases complex BIPs may require more time for final multisigner review.
+Assuming all reviews are finished and dependencies are met, the team will make every effort to execute on finished proposals in the same week that governance concludes.
+Note that in some cases complex BIPs may require more time for final multisigner review.